lesar/hyperscriptTodoList/README.md

 A fantastic way to write responsive html code using a small css and **no javascript**.
 ### Webpack
 Is an useful tool binding together several functionally you can have only if you use many building framework.
+### Reselect
+Is a convenient tool to avoid state selection recalculation.
+Usually if you [connect][18] a component using inferno-redux.
+If the component needed to get any state fragment you use mapStateToProps to inject new props using state derived data.
+This data can be expensive to be calculate.
+Reselect use a one cache structure to named selector to store previous calculated data.
+If all parameter use in mapStateToProps to calculate new props are unchanged the value is not calculate and the cached value is get.
+Like many library Reselect use immutable comparison.

 ## Only code?
 No this is an example so I will write all necessary comment on the code.
 I'm new to Inferno so I think that my comment will be helpful for beginners.